MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/overview/ad-fs-requirements.md

 Both the firewalls located between the Web Application Proxy and the federation server farm and between the clients and the Web Application Proxy must have TCP port 443 enabled inbound.

-Also, if you need client user certificate authentication, clientTLS authentication using X509 user certificates, and you don't have port 443 on the certauth endpoint enabled.
+Also, if you need client user certificate authentication (clientTLS authentication using X509 user certificates) and you don't have port 443 on the certauth endpoint enabled.
 AD FS 2016 requires that you enable TCP port 49443 inbound on the firewall between the clients and the Web Application Proxy.
 This requirement doesn't apply to the firewall between the Web Application Proxy and the federation servers.

 For more information on hybrid port requirements, see [Hybrid Identity Required Ports and Protocols](/azure/active-directory/connect/active-directory-aadconnect-ports).